amyehodge/SQL/_episodes/00-sql-introduction.md

 > ## Challenge
 >
 > Open each of these csv files and explore them.
 > What information is contained in each file?
-Specifically, if I had
-> the following research questions:
+What would you need to answer these questions?:
 >
 > * How has the hindfoot length and weight of *Dipodomys* species changed over time?
 > * What is the average weight of each species, per year?
 > * What information can I learn about *Dipodomys* species in the 2000s, over time?
 >
-> What would I need to answer these questions?
-Which files have the data I need?
+> Which files have the data you need?
 What
-> operations would I need to perform if I were doing these analyses by hand?
+> operations would you need to perform if you were doing these analyses by hand?
 {: .challenge}

 ## Goals